Moustafa-Farrag/scandiweb-test/README.md

 ## Decision I made

 As the layout not showing all the options, I made some small decision to overcome this problem ex(using scroll in some positions, making cart overlay more bigger)

+## Screen recoding
+screenRecoding folder has a recorded video